Zoom is having a hell of a month.

 The next highest tier for WebinarNinja (the Pro plan) is a 300 attendee limit, with 4 hosts, for $95/month.
 Zoom’s next highest webinar plan includes 500 attendees, which at 4 hosts costs $575 per month (it’s $155 for just one host).

-Like I said, it adds up quickly.
+Like I said, it adds up fast.
 At the top tiers, our 1,000-attendee, 4-host plan rings in at $249/month.
 To get that on Zoom, it costs a forehead-slapping total of $1,375 per month!

 Not exactly great for scaling.

 And that’s before we get into the “phantom costs” of not using a dedicated webinar platform.
-If you want landing pages and email sequencing that doesn't...kinda suck, you won’t want to settle for what comes out of the box with Zoom (more on that below), which means added costs.
+If you want nice landing pages and email reminders, don't settle for what comes out of the box with Zoom.
 Video storage over 1G also gets costly on Zoom, for another example.

 UX/UI (User Experience/User Interface)